 Meghan Markle's family tree includes Thomas Markle, Doria Ragland, Samantha Grant and beyond

-But before the world watches as Markle says “I do" on May 19, here’s what you need to know about Markle’s family, ranging from her yoga-teaching mother to her estranged siblings.
+Now that Markle has said “I do," here’s what you need to know about Markle’s family, ranging from her yoga-teaching mother to her estranged siblings.

 Doria Loyce Ragland, mother